wells-wood-research/oshea-j-interface-engineering-2021/README.md

 	`antechamber -i NPYwhole.pdb  -fi pdb -o NPYwhole.mol2 -fo mol2 -c bcc`

 3. Within the **whole** .mol2, find the charges of the atoms involved in the bond that joins the caging/additional group to the canonical amino acid.
 Take note of these charges; they will be required in the final step of this method to neutralise the overall charge of the residue when the bond is made between the caging/additional group and the canonical amino acid.
 4. Prepare a .frcmod file (**NPYcage.frcmod**) for your caging/additional group with any forcefield parameters you deem more valid than those GAFF can provide.
-For example, we apply nitro group parameters derived from quantum mechanical calculations (Han et al., 2010).
+For example, we apply nitro group parameters derived from quantum mechanical calculations (Myung and Han, 2010).
 5. Prepare a tLeap instruction file that creates a .lib file for the caging group (**NPYcage.lib**).
 The instruction file in this example is **tleap_npy.in**, and contains instructions to:
 	- source atom parameter databases ff14SB and GAFF
 	- load the mol2 file of the caging/additional group